 Elementary and middle school students from around the state gathered at WEI for the 2019 KidWind Challenge to construct their own model wind turbines and compete to produce the most energy.

-Below are some photo highlights from the 2019 and 2020 KidWind Challenge competitions.
+Below are some photo highlights from previous Wisconsin Challenge Events.
 Click on an image to see it in a larger format.

 Tune in to this panel discussion to hear from folks working in the wind energy industry.
 Learn about their career pathways, hear stories from the field, and get your questions answered!